TechKesav/TechKesav/README.md

 ### 🧠 Quote That Hits Different

-> “You should enjoy the little detours.
-Because that's where you'll find the things more important than what you want.”
+> “The treasure isn’t always at the end — sometimes it hides in the footsteps you leave along the way.”
-> — Ging Freecss (Hunter x Hunter)
+> — Edward Elric (Fullmetal Alchemist: Brotherhood)

 ---